mdroste/stata-binscatter2/README.md

 help binscatter2
 ````

-Basic usage of binscatter2 is identical to binscatter and should be familiar to any users of the original package.
+The basic syntax and usage of binscatter2 is inherited from binscatter and should be familiar to existing users of that program.

 This repository includes a do-file, check.do, that provides a number of checks to verify the functionality of each option within binscatter2 and demonstrates equivalence to binscatter for options shared by both programs.
 The file check_speed.do runs Monte Carlo simulations that were used in the benchmark section of this readme.